 Mailing or Returning Voted Ballots

-Absentee ballots returned by mail must be postmarked no later than the day before the election and received no later than noon on the Monday following the election.
+Absentee ballots returned by mail must be received before 8:00 pm on Election Day.
 Absentee ballots may be mailed to the commissioner.
 Postage will be paid by the Election Office.

-A ballot may be hand-delivered to the Election Office, no later than the close of the polls on Election Day.
+A ballot may be hand-delivered to the Election Office, no later than 8:00 pm on Election Day.

 A voted absentee ballot may not be turned in at the polling place on election day, except to be surrendered and voided, in which case the voter will be allowed to vote at their polling place.